Can a Real Estate Lawyer Represent the Buyer and Seller in NJ?

 When Dual Representation May Work

 In some real estate transactions dual representation may be practical and beneficial.
+In these scenarios, the same lawyer may represent both parties, provided that potential conflicts of interest are managed through proper disclosure and client consent.
 For example:

 Even in these cases both parties should carefully consider whether dual representation is in their best interest.
 In residential real estate transactions especially in New Jersey legal guidance is key to navigate the process from making an offer to closing the deal and protect both buyers and sellers.